spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Transform Synchronization changes

 Several utility methods in the `TransformUtils` class have been made `internal` to the Transform Synchronization package.
-We highly recommend that **if you were using the `TransformInternal` component in your logic, please use `UnityEngine.Transform` instead.**
+We highly recommend that **if you were using the `TransformInternal` component in your logic, to use `UnityEngine.Transform` instead.**

 You must no longer use the `TransformInternal.Snapshot` constructor.